 Sayeed Abubakar started writing poems at a very early age.
-Then he was only 11.
-Many of those poems were published in local newspapers namely The Daily Sphulingo and The Daily Ranar.
-In those days he used to compose 60-70 poems per day because he was determined to defeat Rabindranath Tagore by the number of poems.
-Really it was a peculiar silly attempt of a young poet.
-Later he realized his mistake.
+He was only 11 then.
+Many of those poems were published in the local newspapers of Jessore and Khulna namely `The Daily Sphulingo', 'The Daily Ranar', 'The Daily Purbanchal', 'The Daily Janmabhumi' and so on.
+He used to compose 60-70 poems every day, for he was determined to defeat Rabindranath Tagore by the number of poems.
+Reason is that Rabindranath started composing poems at his 8 and Sayeed Abubakar at his 11.
+Really it was a peculiar type of silly attempt of a young poet.
+Later, he realized his mistake.
 But it helped him to be skilled both in rhymes and rhythm at the early stage of his life.

 Sayeed Abubakar's Works:

 1. Pranoyer Prothom Pap (First Sin of Love) [1996, Palabadal Publication, Fakirapool, Dhaka; 2nd edition 2008, Ittadi Grantha Prakash, Bangla Bazar, Dhaka]

 2.Julekhar Shes Jal (Last Trap of Julekha) [2004, Palabadal Publication, Fakirapool, Dhaka; 2nd edition 2011, Parilekh, Rajshahi]